-It is important for people with diabetes to learn how to balance meals and make healthy food choices.
-Providers at MaineHealth are dedicated to educating patients on how to manage their diabetes with adequate nutrition and meal plans.
+It is important for people with diabetes to prepare balanced meals and make healthy food choices.
+Learn more below about how to manage diabetes through nutrition and meal planning.

 Patients with diabetes should focus on an overall healthy and balanced diet to manage their diabetes.
-Good nutrition is important to staying healthy.
-Having a variety of foods and being careful with portion size are some strategies that are useful when trying to plan a diabetes friendly diet.
-Foods rich in vitamins, minerals and fiber are also better choices than foods that are heavily processed.
+Having a variety of nutritious foods and being careful with portion size are essential to a diabetes-friendly diet.
+Avoid heavily processed foods and select foods rich in vitamins, minerals and fiber instead.

 Carbohydrates have the greatest effect on blood glucose levels in the body.
-Understanding how much and the kind of carbohydrates in foods will help you manage blood glucose levels.
-Foods with carbohydrates include:
+Decreasing foods that are high in carbohydrates can help you manage blood glucose levels.
+Foods that are high in carbohydrates include: